 This pricing guide outlines current gondola shelving costs in Australia and details what influences the final price—giving store owners and fitout managers clarity before purchase.

-Based on the latest listings from Mills Shelving, here’s what to expect:
+Based on our current gondola shelving ranges, here’s what to expect:

 These prices apply to starter bays with 300mm or 450mm base shelf depths.
 Units come in widths of 600mm, 900mm, and 1200mm, and heights of 1200mm to 2100mm.